syncfusion-content/xamarin-docs/Xamarin/SfListView/Overview.md

 * Header and Footer with sticky options.

-## Advantages of SfListView over Xamarin Forms ListView
+## Advantages of SfListView over Xamarin.Forms ListView

 * Support for `Orientation` (i.e., ListView orientation such as `Horizontal` and `Vertical`).